valatron-php/task/readme.md

 1. Your code will be also sent to your colleagues developers with different versions of PHP and systems (Windows, Mac OS...).
 1. Columns like `id`, `name`, `created_at` and `id_users` are going to be used often in future development.

-Following are bonus additional points:
+### Bonus additional points:

 1. [optional] Describe OR prepare solution for situation, when tables are missing.
-1. [optional] Prepare structure for template and render it using HTML that will have following:
+1. [optional] Describe OR prepare structure for template and render it using HTML that would have following:
     1. List of all users
     1. Each user have iterable structure of roles
     1. Each user have iterable structure of tokens that are max.
 2 days old
-1. [optional] Provide document/file that will help to setup coding style/formatting to all your colleagues.
+1. [optional] Describe OR provide document/file that will help to setup coding style/formatting to all your colleagues.

 ## Need help?